liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/05-overriding-core-classes-with-ext-plugins.markdown

 When your Ext plugin is deployed, your new Java class will override the core `PortalImpl` class.

 Awesome!
-You've created an Ext plugin that overrides a core class in @product@!
+You've created an Ext plugin that overrides a core class in @sharepoint@!
 Follow the instructions in the
 [Deploy the Plugin](/docs/7-2/customization/-/knowledge_base/c/deploying-an-ext-plugin)
 article to deploy it to your server.